ncg-glitch/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Tictactoe game coded in C
-board is a char type 2d array of order 3x3 move is a struct type variable with 2 int variables within it namely row & col
+board is a char type 2d array of order 3x3, move is a struct type variable with 2 int variables within it namely row & col

 1.isFull():